kmogatas/cse15l-lab-reports/lab-report-5.md

 ![Image](found.png)

-Basically, I used `vimdiff` on the two different results file.
+Basically, I used `vimdiff` on the two different `results.txt` files.

 >## Test one: 201.md

 ![Image](201.png)
+The left side is my implementation, while the right side is the staff's implementation.

 Link to `201.md` test:

 [https://github.com/nidhidhamnani/markdown-parser/blob/main/test-files/201.md?plain=1](https://github.com/nidhidhamnani/markdown-parser/blob/main/test-files/201.md?plain=1)

-This is the expected outcome for `201.md`
+The image below is the expected outcome for `201.md`:
 ![Image](201common.png)

-So, this shows that the final output should be `[]`.
+So, this shows that the expected outcome should be `[]`.

 When running `MarkdownParse` on my implementation for `201.md` this was my outcome:
 ![Image](myGroup201.png)